rfuzzo/MWSE/docs/source/apis/tes3.md

 This function creates a new journal entry.
 It can be called once the world controller is loaded.

+The text uses the same HTML-style formatting as books, which has different layout to regular dialogue.
+Use `<BR>` for line breaks that can span pages instead of `\\n`.

 ```lua
 tes3.addJournalEntry({ text = ..., showMessage = ... })
 ```